 Chili can fit into a keto diet – but only if it’s made with the right ingredients.
-Ground meat, spices, and moderate amounts of non-starchy vegetables are all compliant on keto.
+Ground meat, spices, and moderate amounts of non-starchy vegetables are all compliant with keto.
 However, many regular chili recipes contain beans which add in too many carbohydrates on a keto diet.

 Even some bean-free chilis can end up being more carb-heavy than you’d like.
-For example, a quick glance around some bean free chili recipes online showed many were around 20-30 total carbs and 15-25 net carbs – higher than most keto followers would like.
+For example, a quick glance around some bean-free chili recipes online showed many were around 20-30 total carbs and 15-25 net carbs – higher than most keto followers would like.

 Because of that, it’s important to find a specific keto chili recipe that fits your carb needs!

 Alright, so you know you need a good recipe – and you’ve found one right here! 😉 Now here’s how to make it.

 The secret to making a great tasting chili comes from the seasonings – and that’s where you’ll start with this keto chili.
 You’ll make a chili seasoning mix and create a paste out of it that will be used to create the best flavor in your dish.

 Here’s what you need for the seasoning mix:

 - Cornmeal (don’t worry, it’s just a little bit – we’re not looking at tons of carbs from this)

 - Cocoa powder (sounds weird, but it adds a unique depth of flavor!)

 You’ll mix all your seasonings together, and then you’ll stir in a little hot water to create a paste.
 Let that sit aside while you start prepping the other ingredients.